- There are some bird species known as brood parasites, that lay eggs in other birds’ nests to force other birds to raise their young.

 The brown-headed cowbird (Molothrus ater) is a small brood parasitic bird native to North America.
 It’s a member of the Icterid family of New World blackbirds and belongs to the genus Molothrus.
 While the genus includes five other species, the brown-headed cowbird is the type species for the genus.
 In ancient Greek, the genus name translated to “battle to impregnate,” which is certainly fitting.
 Brown-headed cowbirds lay their eggs in the nests of other small birds such as American robins, hummingbirds, and some raptors.
 While most brood parasites target one or a few species, brown-headed cowbirds take a more general approach.
 According to field research, they target the nests of up to 220 host species.
 This makes them one of the most prolific parasitic species known worldwide.

 When the host bird is away from its nest, the female brown-headed cowbird will sneak in to lay her eggs.
 If the host bird rejects the cowbird eggs, the brown-headed cowbird female may destroy the host’s eggs in retaliation.
-Those hosts that do not notice the cowbird’s egg will unwittingly hatch and feed the cowbird offspring.
+Those hosts that do not notice the cowbird’s egg will unwittingly hatch and feed the cowbird’s offspring.
 Because cowbird offspring incubate quickly, they often hatch before the host’s eggs.
 They also grow quite quickly, which gives them an advantage over the host’s eggs in securing food.
 This can often lead to the host’s hatchlings dying of starvation.
 However, some species such as the brown thrasher, grey catbird, and American yellow warbler almost always reject the eggs or expel the cowbird hatchlings.
 The brown-headed cowbird hatchlings that do survive grow to recognize the calls of other cowbirds.
 This allows them to return to cowbird flocks once they can leave the host’s nest.

 A native to Africa, the indigobird belongs to the Viduidae family of songbirds.
 In addition to the indigobirds, the Viduidae family includes fellow brood parasites the whydah and cuckoo-finch.
 Indigobirds generally appear finchlike, and most sport black or indigo coloring in their plumage.
 To distinguish an indigobird from a whydah, simply look at their tails.
 While male whydahs grow long tail feathers, male indigobirds do not. indigobirds lay their eggs in the nests of Old World finches.
 In particular, indigobirds tend to target estrildid finches as hosts.
 In general, indigobirds use fire finches as hosts, while whydahs prefer to target pytillas.

 Unlike some parasitic birds, indigobirds and whydahs do not make a habitat of destroying their host’s eggs.
-Instead, females simply mix their eggs in with their host’s.
+Instead, females simply mix their eggs in with their hosts.
 Usually, females lay 2-4 eggs at a time.
 Since the eggs of indigobirds, whydahs, and estrildid finches are all white, the host birds can rarely differentiate whose eggs belong to who.
 In reality, indigobird and whydah eggs measure slightly large, but the difference is only slight.
 Hatchlings learn to imitate and recognize the vocalizations of the host species.
-As adults, male hatchlings use this information to vocalize their interest to potential female mates and therefore continue the cycle of mating and parasitism.
+As adults, male hatchlings use this information to vocalize their interest in potential female mates and therefore continue the cycle of mating and parasitism.

 Honeyguides range throughout southern Africa, the foothills of the Himalayas, and Malaysia.
-Also known as indicator birds or honey birds, honeyguides get their name from an unusual behavior.
-These tiny, dull-colored birds purposefully lead humans to beehives so they can get to their favorite foods – beeswax and grubs.
+Also known as indicator birds or honey birds, honeyguides get their name from unusual behavior.
+These tiny, dull-colored birds purposefully lead humans to beehives so they can get to their favorite foods – beeswax, and grubs.
 So far, of the 17 species of honeyguide, only the greater honeyguide is known to exhibit this behavior.
 On the other hand, evidence suggests that half of all honeyguides are brood parasites.
 They specifically target birds like white-eyes, warblers, swallows, bee-eaters, barbets, and starlings.

 In these 8 species, the female honeyguide lays a single egg in multiple nests.
 By doing so, she spreads out the risk to multiple hosts and ensures more of her eggs survive.
 At times, female honeyguides may kill the host’s eggs prior to laying their own egg.
 Regardless, females take the time to incubate their eggs prior to laying them in the host’s nest.
 They do this so that their offspring will hatch before the host’s eggs.
 The bigger honeyguide chick will then either destroy the host’s eggs or kill the host’s hatchlings after they’re born.
 It accomplishes this task using a sharp hook on its beak to stab the host’s young.